obfuscar/docs/support/faq.rst

    System.BadImageFormatException: Format of the executable (.exe) or library (.dll) is invalid.

-Usually such exceptions happen when Mono Cecil cannot understand the input assemblies.
+Usually such exceptions happen when Mono.Cecil (legacy) cannot understand the input assemblies.
 You might upgrade to a newer version of Obfuscar (if exists) or skip such assemblies in obfuscation process (as usually they are already obfuscated).